1 quart organic half 'n' half

 1/3 cup lemon juice

-2-4 tablespoons snipped finely-cut fresh oregano Add more if you want more punch, but it is better to start with the smaller amount listed the first time to see how you like the flavor.
+2-4 tablespoons snipped finely-cut fresh oregano Add more if you want more punch, but it is better to start with the smaller amount listed the first time to see how you like the flavor. (you may also use 2 teaspoons of dried oregano)

 2 teaspoons paprika